 gcloud compute --project "[VM_GCP_PROJECT]" ssh --zone "[VM_ZONE]" "[VM_NAME]"

-[VM_CGP_PROJECT]is the name of the GCP project in which you have created your VM.
+[VM_CGP_PROJECT]is the name of the Google Cloud project in which you have created your VM.

 [VM_ZONE]is the zone in which you have located your VM.